Meetings and Events

 We encourage all groups to hold gatherings virtually when possible.

-If an in-person meeting is required, it must be held in compliance with guidance from University Policy 1103 Space Utilization and Scheduling, Mason’s Safe Return to Campus Plan, Commonwealth of Virginia Executive Orders and Centers for Disease Control and Prevention guidance.
+Events and gatherings must be held in compliance with guidance from University Policy 1103 Space Utilization and Scheduling, Mason’s Safe Return to Campus Plan, Commonwealth of Virginia Executive Orders and Centers for Disease Control and Prevention guidance.

 These guidelines apply to any indoor or outdoor gathering or event organized by a Mason department, student organization, or external group.